Replicate and Indices benchmarks

 The BMI2 and table-based methods make up the relatively flat part of graph where compress speed is plotted against density.
 Except for the boolean case, which writes each output word once, they read units from the arguments and perform the same instructions on each one, so that any performance difference comes from differing write locations.
 Writes overlap more on the left, and the slight tilt down here is because this uses less overall bandwidth.
 At the left edge there are two sparse methods, a branchless sparse one that has a more gentle slope and mostly appears for 8-byte data, and a branching sparse method used for much lower densities.
 At the right, a grouped method, which is also branching, is used.

 General Replicate uses methods based on scans for smaller densities, and a simple loop for larger ones.
 Replicating by a constant factor uses many methods including lookup tables for permutations.
+We get a rather drastic performance drop from 64 to 65 for boolean replication; parts of the method we use for smaller numbers break down when there's no longer one result group starting point per word, but there are probably workarounds that would get similar performance.

 The same concerns for Replicate apply to Indices, except that the output type is determined by the input length (or rather, the index of its last nonzero element), so that 1-byte and 8-byte types aren't as relevant.
 The grouped method from compress isn't yet used for boolean Indices.